 The Early Days: Pre-Console

-The video games of the early days were barely recognisable compared to modern games.
+The video games of the early days were barely recognizable compared to modern games.
 Some required so much more computing power than could be provided that their processors took up an entire room!
 These games, made by software engineers in the 1950s and 60s, were nonetheless important for developing future concepts and testing the limits of processing power.

 First Gen Consoles and Arcade Games